kanaria69/Mainecoco/README.md

-## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.
+## I got an A on my origami assignment when I turned my paper into my teacher